Aardman Animations: 2007–2012

 In April 2007, Aardman signed and in 2010 renewed a three-year deal with Sony Pictures to finance, co-produce and distribute feature films.
-The next year, Aardman released a new Wallace and Gromit short film called A Matter of Loaf and Death.
+The next year, Aardman released a new Wallace and Gromit short film called A Matter of Loaf and Death (2008).
 The first film made in collaboration with Sony was the computer-animated Arthur Christmas (2011), Aardman's first 3D feature film.
 2012 saw the release of The Pirates!
 In an Adventure with Scientists! (known internationally in America as The Pirates!
 Band of Misfits), Aardman's first 3D stop-motion film and Lord's first film as a director since Chicken Run.
 Two additional films were announced in June 2007: The Cat Burglars, a stop-motion animated heist comedy film directed by Steve Box, about cat burglars that steal milk and their plans to pull off 'the great milk float robbery'; and an untitled Nick Park project (which would later become Early Man).

+On 12 September 2007, Aardman appointed HIT Entertainment to manage licencing and home entertainment distribution for Wallace & Gromit, Shaun the Sheep and Aardman Classics in the US and Canada, which was subsequently extended on 10 June 2008 to include Timmy Time as well as worldwide representation for their themed attraction business.

 The studio is also known for providing generous resources and training to young animators, including awards at various animation festivals.
 For example, the Aardman Award at the UK's Animex Festival in Teesside provides story consultation to a promising young animator for their next film.